WorldFamousElectronics/PulseSensor_Amped_Arduino/README.md

 ![asciiviz](https://github.com/WorldFamousElectronics/PulseSensor_Amped_Arduino/blob/master/pics/asciiviz.png)

-## Serial to Processing, our Mac App, or a third-party serial reader
+## Serial to Processing, our Mac App, or Third-Party Serial
 To talk to other App's via serial you need to disable the Serial Monitor Visualizer.
 Change:
 ```